ismailceylan/restorm/README.md

 GET /api/v1.0/posts?limit=10
 ```

-If the limit value that we are gonna use is will be same most of the time then we can define it in the model instead of using the `limit` method every time.
+If the limit value we are going to use is the same most of the time, we can define it in the model instead of using the `limit` method every time.

 ```js
 class Post extends BaseModel